Policy Library

 The Institutional Biosafety Committee (IBC) must approve and issue a biohazardous materials use authorization for any teaching or research project that involves:

-• Use of recombinant DNA, including transgenic animals or plants
+- use of recombinant or synthetic nucleic acid molecules, including transgenic animals or plants;

-• Use of biological toxins; administration of experimental biological products to animals
+- administration of experimental biological products to animals;

 Resources